Door latch types, sizes and fitting tips

 Finally use a nail punch to bury the heads of the pins just below the surface so they can be filled with some Ronseal Wood Filler.

-After fitting a door latch and the doorstops are on you are ready to cut and fit the architraves around.
+After fitting a door latch and the doorstops are on you are ready to cut and fit the architraves around the door frame.